cornelius/yes_ship_it/README.md

 be broken down and reflected in additional assertions.
 Adding assertions is easy.
 There is a well-defined API for it.

-There is no supported plugin concept.
-The idea is that all assertions ship with `yes_ship_it`.
+You can extend yes_ship_it by writing local assertions as plugins.
+Use the command `yes_ship_it plugin` to generate and manage them.

+While plugins can be useful for very special assertions or as a start for new ones, it would be great to generalize them and ship them with `yes_ship_it`.
 This will maximize the value for the community of people who ship software.
 The project is very open to include new assertions.
-Just submit a pull request. `yes_ship_it` will ship it with the next release.
+Just submit a pull request.
+`yes_ship_it` will ship it with the next release.

 ## Testing